 Homeschooling Tips: How to Homeschool

 As many families are thinking about school plans for next year, a growing number of families will choose to homeschool.

 If you are one of them, here are a few tips to get a jump start on your homeschooling year:

 Explain to them why you’re choosing to homeschool.
 Depending on the ages of your kids, this will look different.
 For a younger child, you may be playing together and say, “I’m so excited that we are going to spend more time playing and learning together at home.”
 With an older child, explain that you are eager for him to have extra time to pursue a passion of his.
 This will be an ongoing conversation throughout your child’s school years.
 Be sure to include your kids in the planning process so they can take ownership too.
 Our family has made posters with everyone’s reasons and we hang them in our school room.

 - Develop relationships with another homeschool family or co-op.

 These people will be your mentors and support system.
 Take the opportunity to learn from someone else’s experiences, ask lots of questions and develop allies.

 The Midwest Parent Educators convention offers a vendor hall and a variety of speakers.
 Take time to peruse the vendor hall and, if your kids are old enough, have them look with you.
 Listen to the speakers and absorb all that you can.
-Don’t buy anything the first day.
+Don’t buy anything on the first day.
 Think it over and come back the next day.
-Something I learned: it’s worth the cost in shipping if you decide to get something after the conference rather than buying a bunch of stuff that you don’t end up using.
+Something I learned: it’s worth the cost of shipping if you decide to get something after the conference rather than buying a bunch of stuff that you don’t end up using.
 If you can’t make it to the convention, several libraries and co-ops will host events throughout the spring and summer to help you get started.